Appeals court stays vaccine mandate on larger businesses

 The 5th U.S. Circuit Court of Appeals granted an emergency stay of the requirement by the federal Occupational Safety and Health Administration that those workers be vaccinated by Jan.
 4 or face mask requirements and weekly tests.

-Louisiana Attorney General Landry said the action stops President Joe Biden "from moving forward with his unlawful overreach.”
+Louisiana Attorney General Jeff Landry said the action stops Democrat President Joe Biden "from moving forward with his unlawful overreach.”

-"The president will not impose medical procedures on the American people without the checks and balances afforded by the constitution,” Landry said in a statement.
+"The president will not impose medical procedures on the American people without the checks and balances afforded by the constitution,” said a statement from Landry, a Republican.

 At least 27 states filed lawsuits challenging the rule in several circuits, some of which were made more conservative by the judicial appointments of former Republican President Donald Trump.